xinmengbcr/MolTopolParser/docs/index.md

 is a lightweight Python package designed to access, validate and process file or data used in various molecular simulation and modeling software.

+- Feature: __Pydantic Dataclasses__ to ensure data validation and type checking.

 - Full code on [github](https://github.com/xinmengbcr/MolTopolParser).

 - [Installing](install.md) is simple: `pip install moltopolparser`